datatrail-jhu/09_dataanalysis/manuscript/05_exploratory.md

 o) Use tables to explore relationships
 o) If necessary, transform variables

-{choose-answers:4}
+{choose-answers:4, points:2}
-?
-In the dataset used in this lesson, what is the number of missing values in the variable Age?
+?3 In the dataset used in this lesson, what is the number of missing values in the variable `Age`?

 C) 9474
+m) 60171
 o) 261642
 o) 0
 o) 271116

+{choose-answers:4, points:2}
+?3 In the [dataset](https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results) used in this lesson, what is the number of missing values in the variable `Height`?

+C) 60171
+m) 9474
+o) 261642
+o) 0
+o) 271116

 {choose-answers:4}
-?
-In the dataset used in this lesson, what is the weight of the heaviest athlete?
+?4 In the [dataset](https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results) used in this lesson, what is the weight of the heaviest athlete?

 C) 214
 o) 25